Zargarnejad/meal-sharing/README.md

 Filter meals by location or cuisine

-*** Developer ***
+** Developer **
-Created by [Your Name], Junior Frontend Developer.
+Created by MonirehZargarnejad, Junior Frontend Developer.

 This project was developed as a final assignment for a React course, through this project, I learned to think in components, manage state effectively, fetch and sync backend data, and handle user interaction.
 The use of useState and useEffect gave me confidence in building dynamic, interactive user interfaces.

 I’m excited to keep improving this app and continue learning best practices from your feedback!
 Let me know if you'd like a version formatted for Google Docs, Markdown, or PDF export.